JanaCX/MalariaDeathsApp/README.md

 *ShinyApp Project for Data Products (Coursera Data Sc Specialization)*

 ## Data
-This App uses the data reported by the WHO [WHO data] [1] on the number of reported deaths due to Malaria in 82 countries during the period 2010-2012.
+This App uses the data reported by the [WHO] [1] on the number of reported deaths due to Malaria in 82 countries during the period 2010-2012.

 ## App Structure